 Isotecheta aldrichi is a parasitic fly that attacks adult Japanese beetles.
 After mating, these flies lay their eggs on the adult Japanese beetle’s thorax.
 When the eggs hatch, the maggots drill into the beetle’s body, killing it.
 These flies reduce Japanese beetle populations by killing adults before they have a chance to reproduce.

 Note: Neither of these natural predators is commercially available, but your local extension office can let you know if you can find them in your area.
 Then, you can plant food sources that will attract these parasites.

 Nematodes are another natural predator of Japanese beetle grubs.
 According to the USDA, “Upon penetrating a grub, the nematode inoculates it with the bacteria.
 The bacteria reproduce quickly, feeding on the grub tissue.”
 The nematode eats these bacteria, ultimately killing the grub.

 Pro tip: Buy the Heterorhabditis bacteriophora nematode online and apply to your lawn to battle Japanese beetles.

 2. Milky Spore

 Milky spore is a bacterium registered for use against Japanese beetle grubs, but not everyone agrees on its effectiveness.
-The USDA recommends using milky spore to fight Japanese beetles on turf grasses, but some experts say there’s not enough evidence to support its effectiveness of milky spore.
+The USDA recommends using milky spore to fight Japanese beetles on turf grasses, but some experts say there’s not enough evidence to support its effectiveness.

 Milky spore works when grubs in the soil ingest it, causing the bacteria to multiply in the grub’s body.
 The bacterial buildup causes grubs to take on a “milky” appearance, ultimately dying and releasing 1 billion to 2 billion spores back into the soil.